RhodesPeter/waterfall-function-workshop/README.md

 3) a final callback is the third argument.
 This is called when waterfall has called the last function.

-If that is all super confusing, look at the test below

 ```
 var asyncAddOne = function(x, cb) {
   setTimeout(function() {